sleekapparels-admin/sleekapparels/.qoder/repowiki/en/content/Deployment & Operations/Environment Variables & Configuration.md

 npm run dev
 ```

-The application will use these values, falling back to defaults if any are missing.
+The application will use these values, with no fallback to hardcoded values in vite.config.ts.

 ### Production Deployment on Vercel
 For Vercel deployments, configure environment variables through the Vercel dashboard or CLI: